Are you ...

 The French dance group was l’Aubade du Quercy and this initial contact sowed the seeds for a long-lasting friendship that continues to this day.
 The English dancers were first invited to France in 1995 and this started a pattern, with visits in opposite directions roughly every two years.

 This contact has been a good example of l’entent cordiale over the years and provides the opportunity for generous hospitality, conviviality, dancing and the appreciation of another nation’s rich folklore heritage.
-L’Aubade du Quercy visited Sutton in 2016 and Pennyroyal are invited to France in July this year.
+L’Aubade du Quercy visited Sutton in 2016 and Pennyroyal were their guests in France in July 2018.

 Just as Pennyroyal, are based in north-east Surrey yet perform dances from the north of England, so L’Aubade du Quercy do not perform dances from Paris!
 The group was founded by families who had their roots in Quercy, which is situated in the southwest of France and is noted, amongst other things, for the local Cahors wine and for stunning rugged scenery.